-Ceramic heaters, propane, and kerosene are a few of the few alternatives to infrared heaters that can be used instead.
+Ceramic heaters, propane, and kerosene are a few alternatives to infrared heaters that can be used instead.
 In terms of the similarities and differences that they demonstrate, they may all be compared and contrasted.

-The infrared heaters emit rays that are absorbed by other objects, raising the temperature of those objects.
-They operate in a different way than other types of heaters that might be considered for household heating.
+The infrared heaters emit rays that other objects absorb, raising the temperature of those objects.
+They operate differently than other heaters that might be considered for household heating.

-The fact that infrared space heaters do not employ convection and instead blow air is their greatest distinguishing feature.
+Their greatest distinguishing feature is that infrared space heaters do not employ convection and instead blow air.

-Ceramic space heaters are among the most popular designs, and they are highly energy-efficient heating systems.
-These space heating units are well-known for their ability to save users money on power expenses, provide effective and efficient heating, and provide greater safety.
+Ceramic space heaters are among the most popular designs and are highly energy-efficient heating systems.
+These space heating units are well-known for saving users money on power expenses, providing effective and efficient heating, and providing greater safety.

 Types of ceramic heaters